DylnH/BasicCAD_2020-2021/README.md

 (big bearing. info in wheel)

 ### Lesson(s) Learned
-- I learned how to put mutiple parts in one document.
+- I learned that you can make new ducument just by extruding and instead of selecting "Add" selected "New" instead.
+- didn't run into many cahallenges. just needed to work out more complex sketching mechanics.
 _______________________________________________________________________________________________________________________________________

 ## - Caster